Can Bearded Dragons Eat Spicy Mustard Greens?

 Secondly, try not to feed them exclusively; they should make up just one component of a varied selection of nutritious veggies such as collards and turnip greens.

-Thirdly, always wash them thoroughly before serving; some store bought varieties may contain traces of insecticides which can cause adverse reactions if ingested by your dragon.
+Thirdly, always wash them thoroughly before serving; some store-bought varieties may contain traces of insecticides which can cause adverse reactions if ingested by your dragon.

 Finally, never attempt to prepare cooked versions yourself – cooking destroys vital vitamins and minerals that your pet needs for good health so always serve raw or lightly steamed versions instead.